slow-session/dev.session.nz/toolBox/addBlackboardABC.md

 title: Add Blackboard ABC
 permalink: /addBlackboardABC/
 ---
-This won't work for tunes with double stops for now.
 Check the output to make sure it's OK and hand tweak the w: lines in the ABC if you need to.

 <div class="row">
     <h3>Load an ABC file:</h3>